JulianGiraldo97/LinkedId-Posts-MCP/README.md

 - 🤖 Generates professional bilingual LinkedIn posts (English & Spanish)
 - 📝 Uses OpenAI's GPT-4 with custom MCP prompts
 - 💾 Outputs results to console and JSON file
+- 🖥️ **Simple local UI** with one-click generation and copy-to-clipboard
+- 🌐 **Web-based UI** that runs in your browser for maximum accessibility
 - 🔧 Configurable via environment variables
 - 🔄 Intelligent fallback to OpenAI-based news search if MCP server unavailable